 - Class A. Class A circuits have no crossover distortion and deliver purer, clearer, and more musical results than the Class AB designs that are found in many preamps.

 - High Voltage.
 The XMAX preamplifier runs on power rails of 30V.
 Most off-the-shelf, op-amp-based designs run on power rails of 10V to 18V.
 Higher-voltage power rails deliver more headroom, deeper lows, smoother highs, and a richer overall sound.

-- Discrete components—not op-amps.
-We only use genuine transistors, resistors, and capacitors.
-Op-amps add noise, coloration, and harshness to a signal.
+- Discrete components.
+We only use genuine transistors, resistors, and capacitors rather than use op-amps that can add noise, coloration, and harshness to a signal.
 Our discrete design delivers ultra-low noise and transparency.

 The net result of the XMAX preamp design is high headroom, low noise, wide dynamic range, extended frequency response, and—most important—musicality and transparency.

-Quantum customers get 50% off upgrades to Studio One Professional.
+Quantum users receive a complementary license for Studio One Artist with their registration, plus 50% off upgrades to Studio One Professional.

 Content and terms of the Studio Magic Plug-in Suite are subject to change.

 PreSonus has given DSP the boot to keep the processing path as slippery as an eel.Brad Watts, Audio Media International

 They've achieved low-latency performance that, with the exception of PCIe cards, is currently unrivaled by any interface I know of.Sam Inglis, Sound on Sound